 “During the last 15 years, I’ve had some really exciting moments as a bird watcher.
 Like last week, we had a crane fly over.
 It had a couple of rings on it’s leg and we worked out that it must have come from one of three countries, based on the colour of the rings.
 Either Finland, Poland or Russia.
 So, that bird has flown all the way across the North Sea.That was brilliant – we watched it for about five minutes and it came right overhead.

-The last few months have given many of us a deeper appreciation for nature than we’ve ever had before – with windows, gardens and local parks becoming our sanctuaries.
-Birdwatching is an activity that’s on almost all of our doorsteps, and can be unlocked by simply looking a little more closely.
+The events of the last year have given many of us a deeper appreciation for nature than we’ve ever had before – with windows, gardens and local parks becoming our sanctuaries.
+Bird watching is an activity that’s on almost all of our doorsteps, and can be unlocked by simply looking a little more closely.

 While you can invest in binoculars, books and bird feeders to enhance your experience, it can still be relaxing and enjoyable to simply watch them and to consider how their lives are so different from ours, yet so similar at the same time.